-CIP Code 51.3801

-SOC Code 29-1141.00

-The method of delivery is blended (residential and distance).
-All courses in this program are taught in English.
-Full-Time

-Program length: 12 months, 50 weeks

-Program length may vary depending on student's schedule, ed plan, transfer of credits, and holidays.
+CIP Code 51.3801 SOC Code 29-1141.00 The method of delivery is blended (residential and distance). taught in English.
+Full-Time Program length: 12 months, 50 weeks Program length may vary depending on student's schedule, ed plan, transfer of credits, and holidays.